wiicode/cybersecurity-framework/bronze-training/start.md

 Anti-authority is a non-conformist approach to cybersecurity.
 Despite being connected to the same internet, using similar hardware, working with the same software as most organizations around the world, anti-authoritarian managers and owners chose to avoid the work, fail to comply with standards, ignore education opportunities.
 Such individuals continue to conduct business as they always have and have not yet come to terms that the current cybersecurity needs.
 Traits.

+## Responses to Attitudes
+> Technology cannot fix culture or human error, at best it can help to mitigate it.
+Successful cybersecurity comes from within the individuals that work for your organization, and their relationship with you and your data security team.
+Research has shown, however, that there are key qualities beneficial to minimizing security risks and include: integrity, depth of knowledge, compliance, questioning attitude, and formality in communication.
+The people doing the work carrying your business forward are the best line of defense.
+As much as staff need awareness training, education, standards, policies, guidelines, and procedures they become exponentially more valuable to cybersecurity when they have a developed these traits.
+{.is-success}

+### Tabs {.tabset}

+#### Curiousity

+A questioning attitude is likely the most difficult trait to develop, but it is also the one that carries the greatest benefit.
+If people  listen to their internal alarm bells, search for the causes, and then take corrective action, the chances that they’ll forestall problems rise dramatically.

+#### Integrity

+Integrity is the deeply internalized ideal that leads people, without exception, to eliminate “sins of commission” (deliberate departures from protocol) and own up immediately to mistakes.
+Integrity is dependent on a culture that rewards honesty and offers consequences for lack thereof.

+#### Education

+Depth of knowledge is the result of proper education.
+Staff with thoroughly understand all aspects of a system—including the way it’s engineered, its vulnerabilities, and the procedures required to operate it—more readily recognize when something is wrong and handle any anomaly more effectively.

+#### Methodolgy

+Procedural compliance is about knowing—or knowing where to find—proper operational procedures and to follow them to the letter.
+They’re also expected to recognize when a situation has eclipsed existing written procedures and new ones are called for.

+#### Mindfulness

+Having good judgement is a quality that any hiring manager ought to demand.
+Wether your job is spent refilling vending machines or sending rockets to Mars, there is no substitue for making good choices in the moment.
+Encouraging mindfulness in every team is essential to cyber securiity.

 ## Stories
 {.grid-list}